cnduffield/OCPVirtNotes/README.md

 Helpful blog
 https://www.redhat.com/en/blog/connecting-to-vms-in-red-hat-openshift-virtualization

+Your SSH credentials are located in the introduction chapter

 Make sure project/namespace is set to vmexamples
 For the MultiNetwork Policy you will ssh into the bastion host
 ```